 I hope that with this basic recipe of eggless Newyork cheesecake you also can experiment and come up with different flavours.
 Do write to me about your experiments, I would love to read about your quests in eggless baking.

 Eggless Newyork Cheese Cake

-- 250 gms Cream cheese (Room Temp) (philadelphia works best but you may use any lcal brands available)
+- 250 gms Cream cheese (Room Temp) (Philadelphia works best but you may use any local brands available)

 - 250 gms single cream (although double cream would be prefered for this recipe.
 In India the only option available is Amul which is a single cream but that works fine )

-- 125 gms thick yoghurt/curd (its advisable to strain the yogurt in a muslin cloth)
+- 125 gms thick yoghurt/curd (its advisable to strain the yoghurt in a muslin cloth)

 - 100 gms caster sugar

 - 100 ml water (Make a corn starch slurry)

 - 300 gms digestive biscuits (crushed even a quick wiz in a coffee grinder would do)

 - Prepare an 8 “inches detachable cake mould with aluminium foil towards the exterior of the mould this is done to protect the cheesecake while baking in a water bath.